chrism/emberjs-tailwind-purgecss/README.md

 > my guess is that they’re relative to the current working directory.
 So they will work as long as people type ember at the project root.
 But won’t work if you happen to invoke the ember command from a subdirectory of your project.

 So you may want to update the paths to use `join` instead if that is an issue for you.

+If you have an questions or issues with this please feel free to raise an issue on this project, I'd love to hear your experiences.